Abdulqudus001/ibn_abubakre.dev/posts/building-accessible-modals-using-javascript.md

 3. Keyboard focus should move back to where it was before the modal was opened
 4. Prevent the user from interacting with any other element on the screen

-That being said, you don't always have to build modals from scratch, there a lot of libraries out there you could use.
+That being said, you don't always have to build modals from scratch, there are a lot of libraries out there you could use.
 You just need to make these libraries follow accessibility best practices.

-Here are some helpful resources that I feel can help
+Feel like taking it up a notch, here are some helpful resources that can help

 1. [Dialog role by MDN](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/dialog_role)
-2. [Focus trap](https://github.com/focus-trap/focus-trap): saves us the stress of manually getting all the focusable elements in a modal
+2. [Focus trap](https://github.com/focus-trap/focus-trap): saves one the stress of manually getting all the focusable elements in a modal
 3. [Accessibility best practices for modals by w3.org](https://www.w3.org/TR/wai-aria-practices-1.1/examples/dialog-modal/dialog.html)